vedaant912/MasterThesis/README.md

 2. Stable-baselines3 library for Reinforcement Learning Algorithm (SAC)
 3. OpenAI Gym to create Custom Environment (CarlaEnv)

+[CARLA](http://carla.org/) (0.9.13 version) is used in this project.
+Town02 is used in this project as the urban environment.

 ## Usage

 Provide instructions on how to use the code in your repository, including any necessary steps for setting up the environment and running the code.